Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Consistency of Intensional Operations

-We introduce a notion of $\beta$-reduction for iPCF, which we present in Figure \ref{fig:ipcfbeta}.
-Unlike most studies of PCF-like languages, we do not consider a reduction strategy at first, but simply ordinary, `non-deterministic' $\beta$-reduction.
-We do so because are trying to show consistency.
+We introduce a notion of reduction for iPCF, which we present in Figure \ref{fig:ipcfbeta}.
+Unlike many studies of PCF-inspired languages, we do not consider a reduction strategy but ordinary `non-deterministic' $\beta$-reduction.
+We do so because are trying to show consistency of the induced equational theory.

-The equational theory induced by this notion of reduction \opt{th}{ is the one in the previous section: it} is a symmetric version of it, annotated with types. \opt{ipcf}{It is easy to write down, so we omit it.} Note that fact that, like in the work of Davies and Pfenning, we do \emph{not} include the congruence rule for the modality: In fact, the very absence of this rule is what will allow modal types to become intensional.
-Otherwise, the only new rules are (a) intensional recursion, embodied in the rule $(\Box \mathsf{fix})$, and (b) intensional operations, exemplified by the rule $(\Box\mathsf{int})$.
+The equational theory induced by this notion of reduction is a symmetric version of it, annotated with types.
+It is easy to write down, so we omit it.
+Note the fact that, like the calculus of Davies and Pfenning, we do \emph{not} include the following congruence rule for the modality: In fact, the very absence of this rule is what will allow modal types to become intensional.
+Otherwise, the only new rules are intensional recursion, embodied by the rule $(\Box \mathsf{fix})$, and intensional operations, exemplified by the rule $(\Box\mathsf{int})$.

+We note that it seems perfectly reasonable to think that we should allow reductions under $\textsf{fix}$, i.e. admit the rule as $M$ and $N$ are expected to be of type $A$, which need not be modal.
+However, the reduction $\fixlob{z}{M} \red{} M[\ibox{(\fixlob{z}{M})}/z]$ `freezes' $M$ under an occurrence of $\ibox{(-)}$, so that no further reductions can take place within it.
+Thus, the above rule would violate the intensional nature of boxes.
+We were likewise compelled to define $\ufv{\fixlob{z}{M}} \defeq \emptyset$ in the previous section: we should already consider $M$ to be intensional, or under a box.

 We can now show that

 \begin{thm} The reduction relation $\red{}$ is confluent. \end{thm}